-These are performed by our clinical psychologists and psychological technicians.
+These are performed by our clinical psychologists, psychologist candidates, and masters level clinicians.
 You may view some of their profiles within the Mental Health Evaluations page on our website.

 No, we do not require a referral to schedule an appointment.
 However, we have many community partners in Colorado Springs and Denver and we are able to receive referrals from any mental health or medical provider.
-Or, you can fill out our intake forms, which is located under the Forms page on our website.
+We will need our intake forms, a history form, and demos/insurance form completed before we can schedule.
+Please allow 3-5 business days for processing and then we will call to provide a status update or to schedule an appointment.
+To access our forms: https://brainandbodyintegration.com/forms/

 Yes, we offer autism spectrum testing for children starting at 18 months old.
 We can perform Adaptive/IQ testing starting at 3 years of age.
 We perform psychological evaluations, neuropsychological evaluations, and learning disorder evaluations starting at age 6.